 - Promote a culture of learning.
 Set an atmosphere centered around continuous learning.
 Instill a sense of pride and motivation in students to keep them working towards mastery.

 - Using collaborative learning tools.
 Peer-to-peer interactions will help learners share their knowledge on specialized topics.
 This can be great for keeping students engaged and moving through the content.
 Collaboration between students working at the same levels can provide a win-win situation for teachers and students.

 - Secure learner data sources.
 Make sure that you have sufficient data to get learners started on the right pathways.
-Whether using manual assessments (check out these quiz makers) or adaptive learning technology to assess learning, knowing where they are at in their progression will help get them started efficiently and more maximum effectiveness.
+Whether using manual assessments (check out these quiz makers) or adaptive learning technology to assess learning, knowing where they are at in their progression and providing immediate feedback will help get them started efficiently and more maximum effectiveness.

 - Focus on relevant content.
 What do your learners need?
 Finding adaptive learning technology that addresses gaps is critical to success.
 A personalized learning system means that learners can be highly impacted without feeling overwhelmed.
 Not all content will pair well with adaptive learning, so it is important for teachers to take this into consideration before deploying such content.

 - Customization, customization, customization!
 Adaptive learning and personalized learning go hand in hand.
 Don’t make the mistake of thinking these are the same.
 Personalized learning is a progressive learning journey that is made up of customized learning experiences.
 Adaptive learning is one means by which to provide such customization.
 So, while adaptive learning is NOT personalized learning, adaptive learning can be used to disseminate personalized learning.